hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 ### Assign Friction Attributes to Points

-Alas, the point generation does not automatically pick up the polygon attributes, which need to be interpolated to the points in this step.
+Alas, the point generation does not automatically pick up the polygon attributes, which need to be interpolated to the points.
 Depending on the targeted roughness law for use with Telemac, either the friction IDs or directly roughness coefficients can be added to the attribute table of the friction point shapefile.
 In this tutorial, a friction coefficient in the form of the Strickler roughness is interpolated and calculated using an empirical formula.
-A more complex case for calculating roughness values can be found in the BAW's Donau (*Danube*) case study (located in `/telemac/v8p4/examples/telemac2d/donau/`).
+A more complex case for calculating roughness values can be found in the BAW's Donau (*Danube*) case study (located in `HOMETEL/examples/telemac2d/donau/`).

-The transfer of the `dMean` and/or `fricID` attributes of the poylgons to the points is essentially an interpolation operation in which QGIS looks at every point and assigns it the `dMean` and/or `fricID` attributes of the closest polygon.
-To this end, click on to the **Vector** top menu > **Data Management Tools** > **Join Attributes by Location** (see {numref}`Fig. %s <fric-data-mgmt-join-attributes>`).
+The transfer of the `dMean` and/or `fricID` attributes of the polygons to the points is essentially an interpolation operation in which QGIS looks at every point and assigns it the `dMean` and/or `fricID` attributes of the closest polygon.
+To this end, click on the **Vector** top menu > **Data Management Tools** > **Join Attributes by Location** (see {numref}`Fig. %s <fric-data-mgmt-join-attributes>`).

 ```{figure} ../../img/telemac/fric-data-mgmt-join-attributes.png